bc-mkatz/slate-1/source/includes/_api_partners.md

 <aside class="notice">
 <span class="aside-notice-hd">Note</span>
 	<br><br>
-To access your draft app in the store, make sure the email address you enter for your sandbox store’s **Owner** is identical to the email address you use for the BigCommerce Developer Portal. </ul>
+To access your draft app in the store, make sure the email address you enter for your sandbox store’s <strong>Owner</strong> is identical to the email address you use for the BigCommerce Developer Portal. </ul>
 </aside>

+## <span class="jumptarget"> App Guidelines and Client Libraries </span>

+For details on designing and building your app, please see [Building Apps with OAuth](#using-oauth-intro).

+To facilitate app development on the BigCommerce platform, we provide [client libraries](#client-libraries) in a variety of popular programming languages.

 ## <span class="jumptarget"> Submit Your App </span>

 Once your app is fully functional, and meets all of BigCommerce’s <a href="#app-store-approval-requirements">approval requirements</a>, submit the app from **My Apps**.
 We will get back to you as soon as we have reviewed your submission.

-## <span class="jumptarget"> About Client Libraries </span>

-To make facilitate app development on the BigCommerce platform, we provide [client libraries](#client-libraries) in a variety of popular programming languages.